Office of the Assistant Secretary for Community Planning and Development, HUD.

 Grantees may request additional waivers and alternative requirements to address specific needs related to their recovery activities.
 Except where noted, waivers and alternative requirements described below apply to all grantees under this Notice.
 Under the requirements of the Appropriations Act, regulatory waivers are effective five days after publication in the Federal Register.

-1. Incorporation of general requirements, waivers, alternative requirements, and statutory changes previously described.
+1. Incorporation of general requirements, waivers, alternative Start Printed Page 69107requirements, and statutory changes previously described.
 Grantees are advised that general requirements, waivers and alternative requirements provided for and subsequently clarified or modified in the Prior Notices, apply to all funds under this Notice, except as modified herein.
 These waivers and alternative requirements provide additional flexibility in program design and implementation to support resilient recovery following Hurricane Sandy, while also ensuring that statutory requirements unique to the Appropriations Act are met.
 Waivers or alternative requirements previously issued pursuant to specific grantee requests remain in effect under their initial terms.

 2. Action Plan for Disaster Recovery waiver and alternative requirement—Infrastructure Programs and Projects.
 Grantees are advised that HUD will assess the adequacy of a grantee's response to each of the elements outlined in this subsection as a basis for the approval of a substantial Action Plan Amendment that includes infrastructure programs and projects.
 However, grantees need not resubmit responses to elements approved by HUD unless warranted by changing conditions or if project-specific analysis is required.